Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 How many times do you need to do microneedling?

-The number of treatments depends on the initial condition of the skin and what you want to improve.
+The number of treatments depends on the skin's initial condition and what you want to improve.
 Some notice a difference after one session, but often a series of treatments is needed for more noticeable and lasting results.

 A common recommendation is to start with about 3–5 treatments with a few weeks in between, for example, 4–6 weeks, and then evaluate.
 Deeper issues like severe acne scars may require more sessions.
-After a course, many also choose maintenance treatments, such as once every six months or year.
+After a course, many also choose maintenance treatments, for example, once every six months or a year.

 Home microneedling

-The frequency at home depends on needle length and skin sensitivity.
-Very short needles can sometimes be used more often, while longer needles require longer recovery and may be better suited to less frequent intervals.
-The skin's reaction should guide.
+Frequency at home depends on needle length and skin sensitivity.
+Very short needles can sometimes be used more often, while longer needles require longer recovery and may be better suited for less frequent intervals.
+The skin's reaction should guide you.

 When do you see the effect of microneedling?

 There are both immediate and long-term effects.
-Right after a treatment, the skin can become red and feel tight or warm, which is a normal reaction.
-Many experience more radiance and elasticity within the first few days.
+Right after a treatment, the skin become red and feel tight or warm, which is a normal reaction.
+Many experience more glow and firmness within the first days.

 Clearer improvements usually develop gradually.
 Some see signs after 1-2 treatments, but the most noticeable results often appear after a full series (usually several sessions).
 After completing the course, the skin can continue to improve for several months as collagen and elastin processes continue over time.